Cover Me Up

-"Cover Me Up" is a song written and originally recorded by American country music singer Jason Isbell.
+"Cover Me Up" is a song written and recorded by American singer-songwriter Jason Isbell.
 It is the first track on his 2013 studio album Southeastern.
-In 2017, country music group Zac Brown Band covered the song for Spotify on Spotify Singles.
-In 2019, country music singer Morgan Wallen covered the song, and it was included on his 2021 album Dangerous: The Double Album.

 Content and history

 Isbell told NPR in 2013 that he wrote the song about his wife, Amanda Shires.
 He described the song as "a hard one for me to even get through without breaking down the first time" because of how personally he felt that it expressed his love for Shires.
 The corresponding album came after Isbell had ended alcohol rehabilitation.
 The Bluegrass Situation describes the song as " Solemn, stripped-down, and slow, it floors listeners with its stark vulnerability and the strength of its romance as Isbell unfolds his love for Amanda Shires".

 The song is composed in the key of E-flat major.
 It uses a 6/8 time signature with an approximate tempo of 44 beats per minute.

 Critical reception

 Steve Leggett, in his review of the album for AllMusic, called "Cover Me Up" a "beautiful opening love song".
 Writing for Paste, Jerrick Adams stated in a review of Southeastern that " on the one hand a gentle, insistent love song, and on the other a moving testament to personal redemption that never once turns a blind eye to past indiscretions.
 It sets the tone for the remainder of the album, which is given equally to the promise of romance and the ever-looming possibility of suffering, both self-induced and arbitrary."
 In 2020, Paste ranked the song number one on their list of the 20 greatest Jason Isbell songs, and in 2022, American Songwriter ranked the song number four on their list of the 10 greatest Jason Isbell songs.